 This day seventeen was a special day for us, full of special and touching moments!
 We made our own way, apart from Magdalena for the larger portion of the day.
 As Rich says, it was time to let the baby bird leave the nest.

-I felt less remorse for my feelings of needing the break this afternoon.
-She was proving indeed, that she could make her own road.
-There was a time to be dependant and there was a time for her to be independant.
+I felt less remorse for my feelings of needing a break from the wheelchair routine this afternoon.
+She was proving, indeed, that she could make her own road.
+There was a time to be dependent and there was a time for her to be independent.
 She had shown her true colors.
 She was capable of so much more that I had given her credit.
 What a treasure she is!

 May your own day seventeen on the central route of the Camino Portugués be filled with special moments as you make your own road, whether alone or together with other pilgrims.
 May you have the courage and persistence of one such as Magdalena!
 Ultreia!